08Ishika/ATM-Simulator-using-JAVA/README.md

 Java Program to simulate ATM machine routines.
 Features included in the program:

-1.Checking Validity of the card and validity of the pin.\n 2.Withdrawl and deposit transaction flow of ATM.
+1.Checking Validity of the card and validity of the pin.
+2.Withdrawl and deposit transaction flow of ATM.
 3.Selection of account type.
 4.Authentication of the user’s account.